Lakers pull away after ejections, rout Nets 126-101

 The Lakers had led most of the way and were ahead 66-62 when Irving fouled Schroder with 9:41 left in the third.
 Los Angeles blew it open soon after the ejections with a 15-2 burst to open an 88-71 lead.

 A potential NBA Finals preview had a preseason feel with so many top names unavailable.
-LeBron James (right ankle sprain) and Anthony Davis (right calf strain) remain out for the Lakers, while James Harden is sidelined with a strained right hamstring for the Nets.
+James (right ankle sprain) and Davis (right calf strain) remain out for the Lakers, while James Harden is sidelined with a strained right hamstring for the Nets.

 The Lakers handled being short-handed much better, putting eight players in double figures.
 Ben McLemore, in his second game with Los Angeles, scored 17.